jido/dodo/README.md

 Constructors and member methods receive the master capability as implicit first argument via the RDI register.

-The object which a method is applied to is passed as a hidden second parameter in register RSI.
+A method receives the object it is applied to as a hidden second parameter in register RSI.

 The function context is the method type in case of a method and the type by same name in case of a constructor.